dude1121/obsidian-vault/01 - Notes/Chemical Reaction.md

 \end{aligned}
 $$
 Writing it this way better represents the actual forms of the reactants and products in the solution.
 In a complete ionic equation, *all substances that are [[Electrolytes|strong electrolytes]] are represented as ions*.

+In short, for all reactions in solution, the following steps should be followed:
+1. Identify the species present in the combined solution, and determine what reaction occurs.
+2. Write the balanced net ionic equation for the reaction.
+3. Calculate the moles of reactants.
+4. Determine which reactant is limiting.
+5. Calculate the moles of product or products, as required.
+6. Convert to grams or other units, as required.
 # Types of Chemical Reactions
 Chemical reactions can broadly be defined into three distinct categories: *precipitation reactions*, *acid-base reactions*, *oxidation-reduction reactions*.
 ## Precipitation Reactions